CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 +  });
 ```

-Although both of our tests don't need the records state or the wrapper, it's okay to set them up for both tests.
+Although not *all* of these variables are needed for *both* tests, it's okay to set them up for both.
 This sets up a component in a good default state, so each test can stay focused on what it wants to assert.

 Now we can remove the duplicated code from the individual tests: